India at a Glance

 Cities with good infrastructure

-Hyderabad: Hyderabad city, capital of Andhra Pradesh has the best infrastructure compare to other cities of the state and provides best high-speed Internet, best transportation, availability of talent pool, communication facilities and educational institutes.
+Hyderabad: Hyderabad city, capital of Andhra Pradesh has the best infrastructure compare to other cities of the state and provides the best high-speed Internet, best transportation, availability of talent pool, communication facilities, and educational institutes.

 Delhi: The national capital of India is home to several historic sites and museums, particularly renowned for its beautifully landscaped gardens and infrastructure.

-Mumbai: The dream city of Mumbai is full of dreamers, Bollywood stars, laborers, and millionaires and is endowed with a smart infrastructure comprising of high tech buildings to bridges and many more.
+Mumbai: The dream city of Mumbai is full of dreamers, Bollywood stars, laborers, and millionaires.
+It is endowed with a smart infrastructure comprising of high tech buildings to bridges and many more.

-Chennai: Chennai is the capital city of Tamil Nadu and India’s biggest cultural and educational hub in South India.
+Chennai: Chennai is the capital city of Tamil Nadu and India’s most prominent cultural and educational hub in South India.
 The city is known as Detroit of South Asia and one of the Indian cities most visited by foreign tourists.

-Indore: Indore, west of capital Bhopal is the 14th most populous city in India and is an educational, with some renowned management institutes.
+Indore: Indore situated west of capital Bhopal is the 14th most populous city in India.

-Kolkata: Capital of West Bengal, Kolkata is the first city in India to build.
+Kolkata: The capital of West Bengal, Kolkata is the first city in India to be built.
 The city symbolizes creativity and vibrant with all the modern amenities available.
 A metro system and some of its buildings are more than a hundred years old.

 Pune: Cultural capital of Maharashtra, Pune is known for its educational facilities and its growing industrial hinterland, with information technology and automotive companies.

-Amidst this gloomy landscape of world economic turmoil, the Indian economy is showing its resilience and is recognized as the fastest growing economy in the world ecosystem with a focus on financial reforms, infrastructure build-up, industrial development, agriculture reforms, skill development, women empowerment, technology upgradation in the medical field etc. Further, India’s plentiful heritage includes not just breathtakingly beautiful architecture, rich traditions, and diverse cultures but also mesmerizing and scenic landscapes.
-From the challenging snow-clad peaks of the Himalayas and the cool hill stations of the north to the alluring beaches on the western and eastern coasts and the ornate temples of the south, India has the variety to satiate the interests of all those traveling through the country.
-India is profiled as the most preferred tourist destination in the recent times as it is endowed with varied types of tourist spots starting from hill stations to fort cities to coastal areas and deserts.
-Going ahead, the Government of India is taking a lot of initiatives to promote Indian culture and facilitate easy transport cross borders.
+Amidst this gloomy landscape of world economic turmoil, the Indian economy is showing its resilience.
+It is recognized as the fastest-growing economy in the world ecosystem with a focus on financial reforms, infrastructure build-up, industrial development, agriculture reforms, skill development, women empowerment, technology up-gradation in the medical field, etc. Further, India’s rich heritage includes not just breathtakingly beautiful architecture, rich traditions, and diverse cultures but also mesmerizing and scenic landscapes.
+The challenging snow-clad peaks of the Himalayas and the cool hill stations of the north to the alluring beaches on the western and eastern coasts and the ornate temples of the south.
+India has the variety to satiate the interests of all those traveling through the country.
+India is profiled as the most preferred tourist destination in recent times as it is endowed with varied types of tourist spots starting from hill stations to fort cities to coastal areas and deserts.
+The Government of India is taking various initiatives to promote Indian culture and facilitate secure transport across borders.